 In the spring, 11th Graders will attend the Think Like a Senior session.
 The focus of TLS is getting ahead in the college application process.

 Scholars who completed the Program in 10th grade are automatically enrolled in the program for their junior year.
 There is not an application for the junior year.
 Students must enroll in the Program by the beginning of their sophomore year of high school.
 (Exceptions may be made for newly enrolled students in Winston-Salem/Forsyth County School System.
-Contact the Crosby Scholars Executive Director by October 1 of the junior year for more information.)
+Contact the Crosby Scholars CEO and President by October 1 of the junior year for more information.)

-Come to the academy with your questions about college admission and creating a target list of schools!
+Come to the academy with questions about the junior year and creating a target list of schools!

 Parents please note by allowing your student(s) to attend the Crosby Scholars Academy, you are agreeing to the terms of the Parent Partnership Agreement located in your student’s portal.
 This agreement will remain in effect for the duration of your student’s participation in the program.
 Should you not agree with these terms, you are required to contact the Executive Director at email@example.com before allowing your student to attend the Crosby Scholars Academy.
 Once your student attends the academy, the agreement is in effect until the student voluntarily withdraws from the program or does not fulfill a program requirement.